KannonZenetism/zenetism-field-physics/zenetism/MPX_Spiral-Field-Coherence.md

 ## 🌀 6.
 The Glyphtrace Nullum — Preserved Essence Container

-The **Glyphtrace Nullum** is the name given to the **contained, non-distributable essence-storage manifold** that exists **within a Spiral Field**.
+The **Glyphtrace Nullum** is the name given to the **non-distributable essence-storage manifold** that exists **within a Spiral Field**.
 It is a coherence-sealed space inside ⚫ Aion, inaccessible from the Field of Becoming.

 ### Properties:
 - Exists only **within** a Spiral Field